andyjessop/crux/README.md

   layout,

   /**
-   * Modules hold all the business logic of the app.
+   * Modules define the business logic of the app.
 They can define
    * events that are called by "dispatch" and can emit events of their
    * own for views to consume.
    **/